What is the HEAR and what is it for?

 If the information on your HEAR is incorrect, please log a case and will look into this for you with support from the KCL HEAR team.

 How can I access my HEAR?

-You can access your Higher Education Achievement Report (HEAR) yourself through your Gradintelligence account that King’s has already set up for you.
-We recommend reading Accessing my Higher Education Achievement Report (HEAR) on Gradintel for details.
+You can access your Higher Education Achievement Report (HEAR) yourself through your Gradintelligence account that King’s has already set up for you; you just need to activate it.

 Important to know: Please don't register yourself for your own account on Gradintel.
 This creates an account which is not linked to your student record and your HEAR won't appear there.
 King's has automatically created Gradintel accounts for every graduate since 2012, which is linked to your student record.